Research Staff

 Technical Leader

-Chris Roney is an Technical Leader in the Energy Systems and Climate Analysis Group at the Electric Power Research Institute (EPRI).
+Chris Roney is a Technical Leader in the Energy Systems and Climate Analysis Group at EPRI.
 At EPRI, his current research includes integrated modeling of economy-wide policy and end-use electrification dynamics, electric sector decarbonization, and bioenergy technology pathways for emissions reduction.
 He specializes in evaluating U.S. and Canadian decarbonization challenges and opportunities.
 Prior to joining EPRI, he was a Research Associate at the Pacific Northwest National Laboratory's Joint Global Change Research Institute, where he researched the effects of deep decarbonization policies, evaluated the evolution of the transport system under electrification scenarios, and analyzed global climate impacts on the food system.

 Mr. Roney holds a Master of Science with Distinction in Environmental Change and Management from the University of Oxford and a Bachelor of Arts in Philosophy from Swarthmore College.
 For his dissertation at Oxford, he created a dynamic, recursive integrated climate-economy model to evaluate the ethical assumptions used in analysis of global mitigation targets and the social cost of carbon and was awarded Best Dissertation.